imtsuki/p4tutorials/README.md

 ## Obtaining required software

-If you are starting this tutorial at the Spring 2018 P4 Developer Day, then we've already provided you with a virtual machine that has all of the required software installed.
+If you are starting this tutorial at one of the proctored tutorial events, then we've already provided you with a virtual machine that has all of the required software installed.
+Ask an instructor for a USB stick with the VM image.

 Otherwise, to complete the exercises, you will need to either build a virtual machine or install several dependencies.